 Flagship drum set series: Gretsch Broadkaster (link to check it out at Sweetwater)

-From the roaring 0s to the rocking 0s, this was Gretsch’s flagship drum kit.
-Fun fact, they beat Leo Fender to the name, who had to re-baptize his creation “Telecaster” because the name “Broadcaster” was already taken by this drum kit.
+The Broadkaster has been Gretsch's flagship drum kit from the roaring 0s to the rocking 0s.
+They beat Leo Fender to the name, who had to re-baptize his creation “Telecaster” because the name “Broadcaster” was already taken by this drum kit.

 One of the secrets to “That Great Gretsch Sound,” as the company calls it, is how thin the three-ply shells are.
 These are made utilizing exclusively North American woods in a union of maple, poplar, and more maple.

-To make up for thinness, the interior-ply scarf joint provides added structural strength.
+The interior-ply scarf joint provides added structural strength to make up for the thinness.
 The company also finishes each shell by hand with the Gretsch-exclusive reverse round-over bearing edge.
 This increases surface contact achieving warmer, deeper sounds.

 This drum kit is a timeless classic you can't go wrong with, regardless of your musical style.

 Gretsch was founded in 1883 by Friedrich Gretsch in Brooklyn, New York, USA.
 In 1967 Gretsch was sold to Baldwin Pianos, which went bankrupt in 1984.
 In 1985, the company was acquired by the Gretsch family once again.
-Though Gretsch remains its own company, since 2002, much of its development, distribution and sales are handled by the Fender Musical Instruments Company.
+Though Gretsch has remained its own company.
+However, much of its development, distribution and sales have been handled by the Fender Musical Instruments Company since 2002.
 Gretsch is headquartered in Savannah, Georgia, USA.

 Official website: gretschdrums.com

 Gretsch is also featured in the following My New Microphone article: